compi-migui/tfg-doc/src/md/50_methodology.md

 If _k_ is larger than one, we then repeat the process to find the second-closest training sample and so on until we find all _k_ nearest neighbors to the test sample.
 The majority class for all those neighbors is then assigned to it.

+In the case of a tie, different strategies can be applied — we will keep the default behavior of Scikit-learn's implementation, which is to break ties by sorting candidate classes alphanumerically and taking the first one.
+This means structural state $n_1$ (healthy) will take priority over $n_2$, which will take priority over $n_3$ and so on for all five classes.

 The classifier will perform differently for different values of _k_.
 Much like the original paper, we will examine its behavior for several values.

 ##### Support vector machine (SVM)